Chedworth Roman Villa: History

 A feature unique in Britain and discovered in 2017 is that a significant building phase of the villa dates from the 5th century after the end of Roman rule in Britain (410).
 In room 28 the mosaic and walls on the east and west sides were installed after 424.

 This is the first evidence that concentrated wealth funded Roman lifestyles in Britain for at least 50 years later than previously thought, as the building of new rooms with a mosaic is evidence of prestige spending on specialized skills including mosaic craftsmen.
 Other mosaics in neighbouring rooms, including room 30, show stylistic similarities and may also be of the 5th century.

 Later a workshop was installed on top of the mosaic floor and two hearths, made out of pieces of architecture of the villa, were built into the worn floor of the room.

-52% of the coins found at the villa date from 564 to 585 showing that intensive occupation continued into the post-Roman period.

-Carus-Wilson has suggested that there may have been a fulling operation on the site during the 1200s.
-Perhaps an early article in Scientific American (June 1925) promoted the thought.
-This idea has been latterly disproved by Peter Salway.

 Nymphaeum

 The pool in the north-west corner of the villa complex was developed from the naturally occurring fresh-water spring which most likely inspired the location of the villa in the first place.
 The spring became a location for an apsidal shrine to the water-nymphs (nymphaeum).
 The extant curved rear wall is 2 metres high and is the original Roman masonry.

 All of the water needs of the villa were provided for by this spring.
 An octagonal pool is located at the centre and is still fed by the spring; a Christian chi-rho monogram was discovered scratched onto what was the rim of the pool.
 This symbol had a short presence in the early fourth century but was soon replaced by the original water nymphs.